 to reflect our new current directory location.

-Please note, in the listing of the /etc content, the apache2 folder.
+Please note, in the listing of the /etc content, the apache2 folder (only available after the apache web server installation).
 As already mentioned before, this is the directory that contains all the apache web server configuration files.
 We will spend some time discussing those files and the apache configuration later in this chapter.

 Linux Relative paths

-A relative path is the position of a file/directory with respect to our present working directory.
+A relative path is the position of a file/directory with respect to another directory different from root.
+It could be our present working directory or to the directory a script is executing from, for example.
 Relative paths never start with a slash.
 Let us consider the example situation in the next figure.

-The figure represents a linux filesystem with a root directory “/”, a number of enclosed directories, including “etc” and “home” that we are already somewhat familiar with as the first contains configuration files for a number of Linux applications, including the web server apache, and the second contains the user’s home directories.
+The figure represents a linux filesystem with a root directory “/”, a number of child directories, including “etc” and “home” that we are already somewhat familiar with as the first contains configuration files for a number of Linux applications, including the web server apache (when installed), and the second contains the user’s home directories.

 In this example we have four users: andrea (home directory /home/andrea), joe (home directory /home/joe), anne and carl.
 Each user’s home directory also contains a folder called “seqs” that in turn contains two subfolders called “dna” and “protein”.
 In the figure we have only represented the “seqs” folders of joe and carl.